Luni-4/json-structural-diff/README.md

 cargo build --all-features
 ```

-If you want to build the lib in release mode, add the `--release` optio
+If you want to build the lib in release mode, add the `--release` option
 to the commands above.

 ## License